lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

         WHERE t1.<column1> = <'stringValue'>
         AND t1.<column2> > <'dateValue'>

 Q1c: Return the names and ids of experiments performed by Tommy Student after Jan 1, 2004.
-Rename the column `name` to Experiment and `experimentId` to ExperimentID.
+Rename the column `name` to "Experiment" and `experimentId` to "ExperimentID" using the `AS` keyword in the `SELECT` clause.

     - SQL Pattern: